Worksop Waterworks Company: Water supply

 In the 19th century, drinking water was obtained from wells, pumps, rainwater butts and the canal.
 In the poorer parts of the town it was contaminated.
 A government inspector, visiting the town in 1853, wrote that "The water supply and drainage are of the most wretched description, and manure heaps, piggeries, foul privies and stagnant filth flourish in the vicinity of the houses.
 The accumulated filth percolates to the wells and pollutes the water which people drink."
 However, when the townspeople agitated for a clean water supply and presented a bill to Parliament, Garside opposed it, stating at a public meeting on 11 March 1875, "I am a large owner of property, and I would not allow any of my tenants to suffer in health for want of good water."
 He believed that there was plenty of good water available, and that all landlords should and would follow his example.
 He was worried that a private company would not be viable, and that the board would not be able to bail it out if it failed, due to their commitment to the sewerage scheme.
 The meeting voted to oppose the waterworks bill, but supporters of it pushed for a poll of the ratepayers.
 Garside agreed for that to take place, and it showed that two-thirds of the voters supported the waterworks scheme.
-Garside immediately resigned his post as chairman and a member of the Local Board of Health, and the waterworks scheme was duly authorised by the Worksop Waterworks Act 1875.
+Garside immediately resigned his post as chairman and a member of the local board of health, and the waterworks scheme was duly authorised by the Worksop Waterworks Act 1875 (38 & 39 Vict. c. lxiii).

 One of the highest points in Worksop was located to the east of Sunnyside, and it was there that construction of the works began on 14 August 1877.
 The first sod was cut by Miss Charlotte Crofts White, after which around 60 people had lunch at the Lion Hotel.
 The engineer for the project was Josiah Foster Fairbank, and he oversaw the construction of a well which was 370 ft deep, from which water was raised by a steam pump.
 A water tower was constructed, but was short-lived, and was replaced by an underground reservoir soon afterwards.
 The main reservoir was 150 ft long, 100 ft wide, and 12 ft deep, with a capacity of 1 e6impgal.
 Access to the site was provided by a road running parallel to Sunnyside, which subsequently became Beech Avenue.
 A house for the manager called Oakholme was built soon after the formal opening of the works.
-The cost of the project was less than the estimated £14,000, and was covered by the provisions of their enabling Act, which allowed them to raise £12,000 in shares and an additional £3,000 if required.
+The cost of the project was less than the estimated £14,000, and was covered by the provisions of their enabling act, which allowed them to raise £12,000 in shares and an additional £3,000 if required.